marcotoronto/rdm-test/content/03_create_readme.md

 <p style="margin-bottom: 50px"></p>

-### The Style
+## The Style

 How you write your README is as important as the information you include.
-Always remember to be as clear as possible.
+Always remember to be **as clear as possible**.
 The following are some best practices related to data documentation:

 - Don’t use jargon
 - Define terms and acronyms